kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 ###### Query

-I initially tried formatting Sales Total as USD, but encountered some issues when creating the bar chart, therefore sitcking to just `CONVERT`, in order to limit decimal places.
+I initially tried formatting Sales Total as USD, but encountered some issues when creating the bar chart due to data types, therefore sticking to just `CONVERT`, ensuring the type remained `number`, as well as to limit decimal places.
 I order by Company Name with Excel in mind, this being my preferred way of displayng the bar chart.

 ```sql
     SELECT s.CompanyName AS "Company Name",